Engineering-Research-and-Development/true-connector/README.md

 **rdlabengpa/ids_be_data_app:v0.2.5**</br>
 **rdlabengpa/ids_uc_data_app_platoon:v1.5**</br>

-Once images are downloaded, you can verify the signature by executing following command, (cosign.pub file can be found in the root of this repo) and response should be like following
+Once images are downloaded, you can verify the signature by executing following command, (trueconn.pub file can be found in the root of this repo) and response should be like following

 ```
-cosign verify --key cosign.pub rdlabengpa/ids_execution_core_container:v1.11.0
+cosign verify --key trueconn.pub rdlabengpa/ids_execution_core_container:v1.11.0

 Verification for index.docker.io/rdlabengpa/ids_execution_core_container:v1.11.0
 The following checks were performed on each of these signatures: